Tom2096/Deep-Learning-Meter-Monitor/README.md

 ## 2.3 Instance Segmention ##

+YOLACT is used to perform instance segmentation on

 Then, three points (in red) pinpointing the center, the y-axis, and the x-axis are manually plotted.
 These points will be used as a frame for all future pictures.